buterchiandreea/CollaborativeNotepad/README.md

 For the build step use the **MakeFile** existing in the folder project and execute the following command in the terminal:<br />
 **make run** <br />
-After this step open QtCreator application and press **Run** button. <br />
+After this step, open QtCreator application and press the **Run** button. <br />

 Collaborative Notepad is an application for file concurrent editing.
-The application is friendly user, due its graphic interface.
+The application is user frindly, due its graphical interface.
 The clients have the possibility to *create, open, edit, delete and download* documents.
-The editing process is concurrent, two clients can edit a document at the same time.
-The application supports editing with *synchronization*: any text modification is send to the *pair client* in a real time. <br />
+The editing process is concurrent: two clients can edit a document at the same time.
+The application supports editing with *synchronization*: any text modification is send to the *pair client* in real time. <br />

 **Refereces**:<br />